 "From all this we can already draw one important conclusion: transference is a form of fetishism, a form of narrow control that anchors our own problems."

 Editor's note: The term "fetish" is from the Portuguese word feitico, which means "obsessive fascination."
 The object of transference becomes a fetish as it is imbued with larger-than-life properties.
 The Small Ego needs this delusion in order to create for itself more of a sense of separateness, a "me against them" dynamic, which, for a time, enlivens one's organism.
 Another "short cut" to feelings of well-being, which becomes, a form of "evil."

 "We take our helplessness, our guilt, our conflicts, and we fix them to a spot in the environment.
 We can take any locus at all for projecting our cares onto the world... [it is the root of] human slavishness"!

 People psychologically attach themselves to various objects of power in the world - both positively and negatively - by which they seek for a sense of purpose, of aliveness, and control.

 On the negative-transference side, there's a supreme example of all hate-objects - that purported archfiend, the enemy of God, the Prince of Darkness.

 For a time, people feel "closer to God" when they hate Satan.
-They get true religion; become true believers; find a spring in their step, and misguided purpose to their fearful lives.
+They get true religion; become true believers; find a spring in their step, feel more safe and secure, and gather misguided purpose to their fearful lives.